pellcorp/creality-wiki/docs/additional_camera.md

 # Additional Camera

-On K1 Series (which includes K1, K1M, K1SE, K1C, Ender 5 Max and Ender 3 V3 KE) you cannot run more than one camera
-on the printer itself, the web cam service is explicitly setup to support a single camera only because trying to run more than one camera is a really bad idea on this hardware.
-On Simple AF for RPi we install crowsnest and you can easily setup multiple cameras.as
+For Simple AF for RPi you can setup multiple cameras via crowsnest, K1 Series (which includes K1, K1M, K1SE, K1C, Ender 5 Max and Ender 3 V3 KE) you cannot run more than one camera on the printer itself, the webcam service only supports a single camera because trying to run more than one camera is a really bad idea on this hardware.

-The solution for additional cameras is to setup a RPI on the same network as your printer with crowsnest (or some other webcam streaming software) and update /usr/data/printer_data/config/webcam.conf with that camera so that fluidd and mainsail will load it, but the printer itself will have nothing to do with this.
+The solution on K1 Series for additional cameras is to setup a separate RPi or Orange Pi (or the like) on the same network as your printer and install crowsnest. and then update /usr/data/printer_data/config/webcam.conf with that camera so that fluidd and mainsail will load it, but the printer itself will have nothing to do with this.

 Get yourself a raspberry pi or an orange pi zero and get some kind of debian distribution installed, the following instructions will assume debian.